My blog is reader supported. When you purchase through links on this site, I may earn a commission.

 How do I pick the right science subscription for my kid's age?

 Start with the brand's stated age range and trim it by one year on each side.
 A box labeled 4–8 will land best with a 5- or 6-year-old; a 4-year-old often needs a parent to drive, and an 8-year-old may find the easier kits boring.
+Age 7 is a sweet spot for a science subscription box — old enough to follow multi-step instructions solo, still genuinely excited by the experiments.

 Are these subscriptions actually educational, or just fun?